nya3jp/tast/docs/test_attributes.md

 The following attributes may be added to control how tests are run and how their results are interpreted.

-A test should have at least one or more `group:*` attribute or `disabled` attribute.
-Some additional attributes can be specified depending on `group:*` attributes.
-Below is the list of most popular attributes:
+A test should have zero or more `group:*` attributes.
+Extra attributes can be specified depending on `group:*` attributes.

+Below is the list of most popular groups and their associated extra attributes:

 *   `group:mainline` - The default group for functional tests.
 Tests having this attribute are called *mainline* tests.
-A mainline test falls under exactly one of the three categories: *disabled* if it has `disabled` attribute; *informational* if it has `informational` attribute; otherwise it is *critical*.
+A mainline test falls under exactly one of the two categories: *informational* if it has `informational` attribute; otherwise it is *critical*.
     Failures in critical tests justify rejecting or reverting the responsible change, while failures in informational tests are ignored.
-    Disabled tests are not run automatically in the lab.
     All informational mainline tests are supposed to be promoted to critical tests.
 *   `group:crosbolt` - Test failures are ignored and the test's performance data are uploaded to [crosbolt].
 When you add this attribute, you also need to add one of `crosbolt_perbuild`, `crosbolt_nightly` or `crosbolt_weekly`.